dh-tech/dh-tech.github.io/content/news/2025-11-18-november-newsletter.md

 ### Upcoming Deadline

-**Submit Code For Review!**December 31**  A description of the process and what it takes to have your code reviewed can be found [on the code review website](https://dhcodereview.github.io/).
+**Submit Code For Review!** The next submission deadline for code review requests is coming up on **December 31**  A description of the process and what it takes to have your code reviewed can be found [on the code review website](https://dhcodereview.github.io/).

 ### Get Involved!